 - Strategist came to me expressing the client was unhappy with the performance, particularly shopping

-- Shopping was once driving a lot of sales at a high ROAS, but volume had suffered tremendously while being managed by a previous agency
+- Shopping was once driving a lot of sales at a high ROAS, but the volume had suffered tremendously while being managed by a previous agency

 - I looked at the search queries, trying to find a smoking gun that might explain this as often times a few irrelevant queries can dominate spend in a given campaign